Apply or Extend CoE

 To get a new CoE, you will need to follow these simple steps:

-- If you need a new CoE to extend your student visa, you will need to extend your OSHC to cover the remainder of your course.
+- If you need a new CoE to extend your student visa, you will need to extend your OSHC to cover the duration of your new visa.

 The University is only permitted to extend the duration of the student's study where it is clear that the student will not complete the course within the expected duration, as specified on the student's CoE, as a result of: